|Moms Ministry||LWML||Special Events|

 An open, accepting place for all mothers of school-age kids to come, just as they are, to experience authentic community, personal growth, practical help and spiritual hope.
 MOMSnext will encourage, equip and develop moms in the next phase of mothering.

 Oct 1 - What is What? - Talk Social Media - Do we know what our kids are sharing on the internet?
 Do we know what app is what?

 Call Tami Binder at 816.524.7288 for more information.

 “Like” us on facebook (MOMSnext-LeesSummit,MO-Beautiful Savior Lutheran Church) for information and inspiration.

-The next MOPS meeting (“Embracing Your Unique Child”) will be Thursday, April 10, from 6:30-8:30.
-We will have a presentation by a psychologist on birth order and how it impacts personality.
+The next MOPS meeting will be Thursday, Oct.
+9, from 6:30-8:30.
+The topic will be “Courage to Face Your Mom Fears.”
 All mothers of preschoolers are welcome.
 First visit is free, and child care is provided at no charge!

 LWML collects stamps for missions with the collectable stamps.
 Please save your stamps from the envelopes you receive by cutting 1/4" around the stamps and placing them in the container in the communication center.
 There is also a sheet that explains more about the stamps near the container.
 This helps us to help others, including the LWML scholarships that several of our members received.